maxims94/helius-post-alpenglow/README.md

 To efficiently disseminate the blocks to the network, Alpenglow uses **Rotor**, a newly introduced block propagation protocol.

-Once a block has been propagated, nodes start to engage in a voting process.
-It is governed by the second new protocol, **Votor**.
+Once a block has been propagated, nodes start to vote on it.
+This voting process is governed by the second new protocol, **Votor**.
 The voting process occurs over 1-2 rounds of voting, ending with the decision to either append the block to the blockchain or reject it.

 ## Rotor: Block propagation